DataAnalyticsinStudentHands/DASH-Documentation/Honors IT/Procedures/pullMacBackup.md

 In order to streamline the process of pulling down backup files to a newly reimaged mac, we have a script that utilizes a password-less rsa key.
-The key is stored on a password protected flash drive labeled "backup pull key".
+The key is stored on a password protected flash drive labeled "mac backup pull key".

 IT IS VERY IMPORTANT THAT id_rsa IS NEVER STORED ANYWHERE OTHER THAN THIS FLASHDRIVE